vaibhavantil2/core/docs/core/07_faq/faq.md

 - #### What is Glue42 Core?

-**Glue42 Core** enables web applications that share the same origin (protocol, host and port) to share data between each other, expose functionality and manipulate windows.
+**Glue42 Core** enables web applications to share data between each other, expose functionality and manipulate windows.
 Read more about **Glue42 Core** in the [What is Glue42 Core?](../what-is-glue42-core/index.html) section or visit the [official product site](https://glue42.com/core/).

 - #### Is Glue42 Core really free?